cujojs/cram/docs/concepts.md

 ## run.js

 One strategy for launching an AMD application is via a Javascript module that contains configuration and code to kick start the application.
-In cujo.js, we call this a "run module".
+In cujoJS, we call this a "run module".
 However, the actual name of the file doesn't matter.
 During development, the run module is loaded by the browser via a normal `<script>` element, but during production, the run module may be part